at2005/p9-integrator/README.md

 ## Compiling

 To compile, run `make` in the root directory.
 This will create a binary in the `bin` directory.
-Currently only tested on H100s, but should work on other GPUs – modify the Makefile to specify an arch flag.
-Ensure that the latest version of CUDA is installed.
+Only supported on Hopper GPUs due to requiring distributed shared memory.

 ## Running